By using this site, you agree to the Privacy Policy and Terms of Use.

 These falls are included in the list of some of the most robust waterfalls in the Rocky Mountains.
 The water falling is more abundant in quantity than most waterfalls.

-Waterfalls in such large volumes that it appears majestic even during the fall season when there are comparatively low levels of water.
+Waterfalls in such large volumes appears majestic even during the fall season when there are comparatively low levels of water.

 What adds to the mightiness of the water, is that the hard quartzite canyon restricts it.